JustinGOSSES/ParallelSets_GameOfThrones/ParaSet_userFilt_GameOfThrones/README.md

    - This application uses a tooltip function that conflicts with the bootstrap toolstrap namespace.
 If you're going to use bootstrap, one way around this is to only use a subset of the bootstrap CSS which excludes tooltip information.
    - Some functions were created to handle spaces and special characters in input data, but there is still possibilities of problems there.
+   - This project is new.
+I know of at least one thing that needs fixed.
+Please submit a pull request or otherwise let me know if you have a bug or have a suggestion.

 ![alt tag](/images/ScreenShotReadMe.png)